BatchClayderman/Cryptography-Schemes/SchemeHIBME/README.md

 ### ``SchemeAnonymousME.py``

 This is the official implementation of the AnonymousME cryptography scheme (``Anonymous Hierarchical Identity-based Encryption``) in Python programming language based on the Python charm library.

+#### Discussion

+It is interesting to note that the AnonymousME cryptography scheme can remain correct while the HIB-ME cryptography scheme cannot when $g$ is set to a random element of $\mathbb{G}_1$ instead of a generator of it.